21 October @ 7:30 pm - 10:00 pm

 Malcolm Creese: bass

 Tim Garland: saxophones and bass clarinet

-A long overdue return from this award-winning trio, part of a delayed tour to celebrated its twentieth year in 2020.
+A long awaited performance from this award-winning trio, part of a delayed tour to celebrated its twentieth year in 2020.
 These extraordinary virtuoso musicians present a unique blend of melodic jazz, classical and folk styles as they move effortlessly between the different genres with an emphasis on melody, spontaneous improvisation and thrilling interaction between the players.
 The trio’s repertoire includes compositions written by Tim Garland and Gwilym Simcock, breathtaking improvisations and tasteful arrangements of pieces by Maurice Ravel, Kenny Wheeler, Bill Evans and Cole Porter that will surprise and delight.
 “Adventurous, eclectic, frequently breathtaking… three undisputed masters of the game.” – The Guardian

 The three members of Acoustic Triangle are equally at home in classical music and jazz and their work seeks to blur the perceived boundaries between these genres.
 Individually their careers have taken them all over the globe – with musicians such as Mark Anthony Turnage, John Williams, Chick Corea, Dave Holland, Pat Metheny, Cleo Laine, Lee Konitz and Sting.
 Together they have become one of the most original and respected British ensembles, having recorded four albums and performed in major concert venues and festivals all over the world – always without amplification.
 The group is widely acknowledged for its ground-breaking site-specific work, particularly in sacred buildings, and has performed in most of Britain’s ancient Cathedrals.